Kristjan93/Arduino/Readme.md

 There where 2 functionalities configured

 1.
-  > Functionality: The robot should display numbers 0-9 on the 7-segment LED display starting at 0,1,2... and change on a button press in a loop.
+The robot should display numbers 0-9 on the 7-segment LED display starting at 0,1,2... and change on a button press in a loop.
 Additionally numbers 1-7 have an associated color displayed using 3-color LED display:
   * 1 should display red
   * 2 should display green
   * 3 should display a combination of red and green